The Calicivirus

 However any cat that comes into contact with a carrier or infected cat may also contract the calicivirus.

-Cats can remain contagious for 72 days some may even still shed the calicivirus a year after infection even though they show no symptoms themselves.
+Cats can remain contagious for 72 days or longer after infection even though they might not show any more symptoms themselves.

-It is reported that a third of the cat population may be carriers of the virus meaning that its spread can be very fast through a community.
+It is reported that a third of the cat population may be carriers of the virus meaning that it can spread very fast through a community.

-Anti-biotics are often prescribed to the cat to help with any infections which may arise due to the virus.
-It is there for important that you visit your vet as soon as possible if you suspect your cat is suffering with cat flu like symptoms.
+Antibiotics are often prescribed to the cat to help with any infections which may arise secondary to the virus.
+It is therefore important that you visit your vet as soon as possible if you suspect your cat is suffering with cat flu like symptoms.

 This is my recent experience with this nasty little virus.
-My aim is to make you aware of the calicivirus, aware of the symptoms but most of all to encourage you to have your cat vaccinated every year.
+My aim is to make you aware of the calicivirus and its symptoms, but most of all to encourage you to speak to your vet about protecting your pet with the right cat vaccines.

-I have two cats, Byron and Shelley, they are male, 2 years old and neutered. they are gentle non aggressive cats who I rarely see fight in fact they are more likely to go up to tot tally new cats and give them a friendly sniff than anything else.
+I have two cats, Byron and Shelley, they are male, 2 years old and neutered.
+They are gentle and non aggressive cats who I rarely see get into any fights.

-About two weeks ago Byron woke up and was holding his front right leg up.
+But one day Byron woke up and was holding his front right leg up.
 He hobbled around all day and so we booked him in that evening for a vet visit.
-At the vets the vet examined him and could not find the cause of the lameness but discovered that he had a very high temperature.
+The vet examined him and could not find the cause of the lameness but discovered that he had a very high temperature.
 Byron was given an anti-inflammatory and anti-biotic Injection.

 The next day Shelley slept all day and didn’t move a muscle, not even to get food and this was very odd for Shelley.
 When he finally got up he could hardly walk, he was so stiff, and it was awful to see.
 Again we took them to the vets and he too had a very high temperature.
 After another set of injections the vet was still puzzled.